Epochs class#

 column_namesstr or list of str, optional

 Column names to include in the NumPy array.
-If ‘all’, all columns are included.
-Only columns that can be converted to int or float can be included.
-Default is ‘all’.
+If “all”, all columns are included.
+Only numerical columns can be included.
+Default to “all”.

 Returns: